dasarivinodh/RetailStore/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Update
- Since the Project is developed with older version u need run below commandsonce u clone the project.
+ Since the Project is developed with older version you may face issues you need run below commands once you clone the project.

+`rm -rf node_modules dist tmp`

- `npm install --save-dev @angular/cli@v6.0.0-rc.4`
+`npm install --save-dev angular-cli@latest`

- `ng update @angular/cli --migrate-only --from=1.7.4`
+`npm install`

+`ng init`

  `ng serve - > will start the project`